hoanganh25991/bul-game-10/docs/requirements/portals-and-respawn.md

 - Press B (Recall):
   - Spawns or refreshes a return portal at the player’s current position.
   - Links the return portal to the fixed village portal.
-  - Freezes the player (no other actions) until they click the portal or near it to travel.
+  - Freezes the player (no other actions) while a visible 3 → 2 → 1 countdown runs; on 0 auto‑teleport occurs.
-  - Shows center message: “Click the portal to travel to the village”.
+  - Destination is the nearest available village portal when multiple villages exist.
+  - Shows center message with countdown: “Teleporting in 3… 2… 1…”.
 - Portal Interaction (while frozen):
-  - Clicking the portal mesh OR clicking the ground near the portal (within portal radius + small margin) teleports the player to the village portal.
+  - Clicking the portal mesh OR clicking the ground near the portal (within portal radius + small margin) teleports the player to the village portal immediately (skips remaining countdown).
   - After teleporting, player unfreezes; normal controls resume.
 - Village Portal:
-  - Persistently exists near the village center; visually distinct color from return portal.
+  - Persistently exists near the village center; visually distinct, vertical green gate motif with inner rotating swirl.
-  - Portals display slow ring spin/animation.
+  - Portals display ring spin/animation and appear on the minimap.

 Village Regen
 - A ring around origin (REST_RADIUS) indicates the village area.